 Notwithstanding Jon's playing career, he was also very active in coaching in the MPSA system from 2005-2013 and in the provincial program from 2015-2016.

 Jon kelly was a physical, intelligent and highly skilled player.
 His quiet but yet powerful approach to the game made him respected by teammates and feared by opponents.
 Always a consistent performer who came through in big games nby not only shutting down opposing strikers but also chipping in with timely goals.
 One of the hardest working and talented defenders with a rare combination of strengh, speed and skill, always played with a great spirit and respect for the game.Undoubtedly the toughest and most consistent defender to ever play challenge cup for Mount Pearl.
 Jon only knew how to play one way and that was hard- so much so that i was more concerned for his teammates in training than i was for opponents in league matches.
 Some testimonies from former coaches and fellow teammates.

-While Unfortunatley his playing career was cut somewhat short in 2013, it is quite evident that Jon Kelly had an extremly positive effect on the Mopunt Pearl Soccer Association for 24 years as a minor player, senior player and also a minor all star and provincial coach.
-It is with great pleasure we welcome Jon kelly into the Mount Pearl Soccer Association Hall of Fame.
+While unfortunately his playing career was cut somewhat short in 2013, it is quite evident that Jon Kelly had an extremly positive effect on the Mount Pearl Soccer Association for 24 years as a minor player, senior player and also a minor all star and provincial coach.
+It is with great pleasure we welcome Jon Kelly into the Mount Pearl Soccer Association Hall of Fame.

 Dave Bailey - 2019

 David Bailey's playing career with Mount Pearl Soccer Association epitomizes the consistent competitive qualities, work ethic, leadership and skill necessary to achieve a high standard of success.
 His dedication to MPSA teams he played with, from minor to masters, is documented and confirmed by those who coached him and also his team mates.
 There is no doubt that Dave Bailey was a great assett to the early development and promotion of the game in Mount Pearl.